ikhansergio/FPGA_UDP_Offloading_Library/library/AXISx8_RGMII_BRIDGE/docs/RGMII_OVER_SAMPLING.md

 This feature was tested with Xilinx Spartan 7 and Artix 7 Devices with speed grade of -2.
 The solution posibly works at a resampling frequency below 625 MHz, but it has not yet been tested.

+# Operating principle.

+The module analyzes the RXC signal, attempting to detect rising and falling edges.
+Since RXC is completely asynchronous with respect to the local 625 MHz clock, several scenarios are possible when detecting edges.

+**Case A:**
+The rising and falling edges of the 625 MHz clock signal coincide with the high level of the RXC signal.

 ![RGMII_RX_OverSampler_CaseA](../../../docs/WaveDrom/generated/RGMII_RX_OverSampler_CaseA.svg)

+**Case B:**
+The rising edge of the 625 MHz clock signal coincides with the low level of the RXC signal, and the falling edge coincides with the high level.

 ![RGMII_RX_OverSampler_CaseB](../../../docs/WaveDrom/generated/RGMII_RX_OverSampler_CaseB.svg)

+Depending on the situation, the module's logic determines the optimal point in time from which to retrieve the latched data.